in this post, I offer a few tips for those heading off to CES 2012 in Las Vegas this week…

 See the Review Journal’s Best of Las Vegas site prior to heading to Vegas.
-The Journal has the rankings from everything from the best restaurants to the Best Elvis Impersonator (it’s Trent Carlini, winner of the ‘Next Best Thing’).
-Great shows include Blue Man Group, Cirque du Soleil and even Monty Python’s Spamalot.
+The Journal has the rankings from everything from the best restaurants to the best Elvis Impersonator (it’s Trent Carlini, according to the ‘Next Best Thing’).
+Great shows include Blue Man Group, Celine Dion, Donny & Marie (really!), the always classic Mystère Cirque du Soleil, O Cirque du Soleil, and the incomparable Penn and Teller.

 All in all, try to have fun… just don’t try to expense it.
 And if you must, tell folks that the night out at Penn and Teller really was for a business meeting, that you had to go and it wasn’t very good.
 (But careful, as it truly is a great show.)

 Getting to the airport.
 Finding a cab on the last day of CES is like looking for your 25-character product ID code for software you first installed a year ago.
 Trust me on this one.
 Arrange a car in advance through your concierge for more than one traveler.
 Or that concierge you tipped earlier just may have arranged a shuttle for a small group that has an opening.